 Technologies like HR systems, software, and web-based services, have changed the landscape of HR.
 All functions from hiring and compensation to benefits and training have transformed.
 Self service is a reality.
 Today, HR functions can be carried out at the business unit manager level, where the critical decisions are made anyway.
 Today, managers can hire and compensate employees with a phone.

 Our world is changing rapidly.
 We’re reinventing the world.
 But we’re not reinventing the organization, not fast enough to keep up.
 We need to apply disruptive forces to the design of organizations.
 HR as a function is a good place to start.
 Most business managers, after all, are keen to reducing costs and eliminating work that no longer provides a good return on investment.
 Once you take OD out of HR—where it never belonged—where’s the value?
-Let's assess the core functions of HR: hiring, compensation, benefits, and training.
+Allow me to quickly assess the core functions of HR: hiring, compensation, benefits, and training.